For all courses:

 Graduate Courses (600-699)

-All course addition, deletion, and change proposals require a "Course Proposal and Change Request" (CPCR) form.
-Guidelines for completing the form
+All course addition, deletion, and change proposals require a CIM course form(opens in new window).

 A New Course Requires:

-4. Memo of Intent (PDF) The memorandum should be circulated after the college approval process via the Intent Distribution List on campus e-mail, with a two-week response request deadline.
-Distribution of the memo must occur while regular classes are in session.
+- Memo of Intent.
+The memo will be circulated by Curriculum Services after the college approval process via the Intent Distribution List with a two-week response request deadline.
+Distribution of the memo will only occur while regular classes are in session (memo process is incorporated in the workflow, no additional paperwork needed).
 For more information please see Intent List Procedures.

-5. If the course will be added to any programs, a Minor Program Change with edited catalog copy is required.
+- If the course will be added to any programs, a CIM program form(opens in new window) is required.

 A Deleted Course requires:

-3. A Minor Program Change is required to remove the course from any programs.
+- A CIM program form(opens in new window) is required to remove the course from any programs.

 *A Memo of Intent to delete a course is required only when any of the following apply: